therealbstern/apcupsd/doc/manual/manual.rst

 MODBUS Driver
 -------------

+MODBUS is APC's replacement for the aging 'apcsmart' (aka UPS-Link) protocol.
+It is recommended for modern (ex: SMT series) Smart-UPS models.
 As of 3.14.11, apcupsd supports the MODBUS protocol over RS232 serial interfaces.
-MODBUS is APC's replacement for the aging 'apcsmart' (aka UPS-Link) protocol.
-It is recommended for modern (ex: SMT series) Smart-UPS where an RS232 connection is available.
+As of 3.14.13, apcupsd supports the MODBUS protocol over USB.

 Not all APC UPSes support MODBUS.
 New 2013 year Smart-UPS models are likely to support it out-of-the-box and firmware updates are available for some older